5% OFF — Only 5 Minutes!

 Eight Lifestyle Factors to Keep Your Heart Healthy

-If you give your heart to someone special, make sure it’s healthy and ready to keep beating for many years to come.
+If you give your heart to someone special, make sure it’s healthy and ready.

 A Simple Walk After Meals Can Help Control Blood Sugar

-About a quarter of the U.S. adults are not physically active and around 18 million people in America hold office jobs.
-What are the consequences?
+About a quarter of the U.S. adults are not physically active.

 Addiction